NeuralEnsemble/cobrawap/pipeline/README.rst

 .. figure:: ../doc/images/folder_structure.png
     :alt: Folder Structure

-**Figure: Folder Structure.** *The pipeline structure is reflected in the organisation of the folders, here showing an excerpt of two stages and example blocks.
-Stages and blocks are folders and subfolders in the pipeline directory (middle row); the output of individual stages and blocks is stored with the same hierachy of folders and subfolders (bottom row); the local configuration can act as an overlay to define config files and loading scripts (top row).*
+**Figure: Folder Structure.** *The pipeline structure is reflected in the organization of the folders, here showing an excerpt of two stages and example blocks.
+Stages and blocks are folders and subfolders in the pipeline directory (middle row); the output of individual stages and blocks is stored with the same hierarchy of folders and subfolders (bottom row); the local configuration can act as an overlay to define config files and loading scripts (top row).*

 Configuration
 =============